Quansight-Labs/quansight-labs-site/posts/2020/09/design-of-the-versioned-hdf5-library.markdown

 copied to a new location in the backend, leaving the original version intact.
 Any references to the original will continue to point to it.

-At a high-level, in a versioned system built with copy-on-write, all data in the system is stored in immutable blobs in the backend.
+At a high level, in a versioned system built with copy-on-write, all data in the system is stored in immutable blobs in the backend.
 The immutability of these blobs is often enforced by making them [content-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage),